oneapi-src/oneDNN/doc/ex_int8_simplenet.md

 + 2D dimensional data the order of dimensions is always: (n, c)
 + 4D dimensional data the order is always: (n, c, h, w)
 + 5D dimensional weights the order is always: (g, oc, ic, kh, kw)

-The **Round Mode** in attributes specifies the form of rounding for the resulting output value.
-Round mode will be applied whenever the output data type is not 32-bit floating point.
-The two options are:
-+ Nearest even integer value (default and recommended)
-+ Down (or floor) to the previous largest integer value.

 Fused **Post-Operations** (PostOps) allow chaining operations during the primitive computation.
 Note that the resulting output value from